tremor-rs/tremor-www/docs/reference/connectors/gcs_streamer.md

 ## Streamer

 For this connector, while the (name, bucket name) pair does not change, the consecutive events will be appended to the same file.
+Events will only be acknowledged once their upload is finished and guaranteed to be stored in GCS.

 :::warn
 This connector is not transactional - if one of the events fails to be processed, subsequent events will still be tried, which may result in some data missing from the file in case of a catastrophic failure.